C Exercises: Second largest among three integers

 C Basic-II: Exercise-3 with Solution

-Write a C program that accepts three integers from the user and find second largest number among these.
+Write a C program that accepts three integers from the user and finds the second largest number among them.

 Constraints: